European Molecular Genetics Quality Network

 - Participants receive their marks and a final report showing any general take home messages and improvement needs.

-Biofidal participation to EMQN’s EQA scheme and results
+Biofidal participation to EMQN’s EQA scheme and results in 2018

 In order to test our repeatability and reproducibility data from trials and improve the performance quality of the implementation of our methods at the analysis level, Biofidal participates annually to the EMQN scheme.